-Captions are required for all titles published in the U.S. and Amazon Prime titles worldwide, except Japan where Japanese captions are currently unavailable.
+Captions are required for all titles submitted in the U.S. and Amazon Prime titles worldwide, except Japan where Japanese captions are currently unavailable (Japanese titles require burnt-in Japanese subtitles).
 For titles with no dialogue or extended scenes with no spoken content, add descriptive captions that describe the background or foreground audio elements or use [no audio] before silent scenes.

 To synchronize the captions file with the video timecode, select the Frame rate and time code method in the lists.

 For more information about captions, see Caption (timed text) Information.